fireball2265/diyana/README.md

 the various ground pads around the board.

 Once everything is wired up, plug in a battery and you're off to the races.
 The Pico should set up a new Wifi network for you to connect to.
-Once everything is connected, go to your browser and type in http://192.168.42.1.
+Once connected, go to your browser and type in http://192.168.42.1.
 The site should work fine on desktop and mobile.

 Please note for first use the default settings will be -1 so you need to configure them (see defaults below)